Project Kaisei: Return

-Initial findings from the voyages concluded that the vast majority of the debris is small.
-The tiny portions of the debris field was said to be pervasive, and was found both at the surface and at deeper areas.
+Initial findings from the voyages confirmed that the vast majority of the debris is small.
+The tiny portions of the debris field was said to be pervasive, and was found both at the surface and at numerous depths.
 It was also described as a "nearly inconceivable amount of tiny, confettilike pieces of broken plastic", increasing in density the further they sampled into the patch.
 Findings suggested that the presence of small debris, of a similar size to the existent marine life, could prove an obstacle to cleanup efforts.
+The research efforts also uncovered evidence of marine life consuming the microplastics.

-Larger debris found consisted of mainly plastic bottles, but also included shoe soles, plastic buckets, patio chairs, Styrofoam pieces, old toys and fishing vessel buoys, and a large collection of floating debris entangled in fishing net.
-Various types of marine life were found on, around and within the larger types of debris.
+Larger debris found consisted of mainly plastic bottles, but also included shoe soles, plastic buckets, patio chairs, Styrofoam pieces, old toys and fishing vessel buoys.
+A significant collection of floating debris became entangled in fishing nets creating dense patches of pollution.
+Various types of marine life were found on, around, and within the tangled bundles of debris.
 Some of the garbage collected was put on display at the Bay Model Visitor Center in Sausalito, California.

 Goal

-The initial feasibility mission aimed to collect 40 tonnes of debris, using special nets designed not to catch fish, in two passes through the field.
+The initial feasibility mission aimed to collect 40 tons of debris, using special nets designed not to catch fish, in two passes through the field.
 The project would later test methods of recycling the collected garbage into new plastic, or commercial products such as diesel fuel or clothing.
 If the initial mission proved the collection and processing technologies to be viable, it was expected that the Kaisei would lead a full scale commercial cleanup voyage with other vessels, becoming operational within 18 months.